Related Content

 Director of Prevention and Mental Health Student Services, San Joaquin County Office of Education

-Nora Hana has been working in the field of education for 25 years.
-She holds a bachelor’s degree in Developmental Psychology and a master’s degree in Elementary Education, along with multiple subject credentials, a pupil personnel services credential in school counseling, and an administrative credential.
+Nora Hana has been working in education for 25 years.
+She has a bachelor’s degree in Developmental Psychology; a master’s degree in Elementary Education; and multiple-subject, pupil personnel services in school counseling, and administrative credentials.
 She is also a certified Youth Mental Health Specialist.

 Robert Marcus